prp-e/minillm/CONTRIBUTING.md

 - The rules may change at anytime.
 Keep your forks or clones updated with this repo's _main_ branch in order to stay up to date with the rules.

 ## AI generated code

+The use of AI generated code is not prohibited but also is encouraged as long as it doesn't violate our contribution rules.
+In order to generate a cleaner codebase and troubleshooting errors or bugs, we've just ran our code through OpenAI's GPT-5 Codex.
+So you're allowed to use AI generated code as long as you have tested it and it doesn't mess with the working parts of the code.